yiisoft/yii2/docs/guide/intro-upgrade-from-v1.md

 Yii 2.0 removes date formatter and number formatter in favor of the PECL intl PHP module.

-Message translation is still supported, but managed via the `i18n` application component.
+Message translation is now performed via the `i18n` application component.
 The component manages a set of message sources, which allows you to use different message sources based on message categories.